Intility/off_broadway_splunk/README.md

 A Splunk event consumer for [Broadway](https://github.com/dashbitco/broadway).

-Read the full documentation [here](http://soc.pages.intility.com/off_broadway_splunk)!

-## How does it work

-Generally speaking, Broadway consumes events from systems such as RabbitMQ, Amazon SQS, Apache Kafka, and so on.
+Broadway producer acts as a consumer for the given Splunk `SID` (Search ID).
-Splunk does not support any concept of acknowledgement (as far as I'm aware of), so this library consume events using the Splunk Web API.
-A producer is assigned a Splunk `SID` (Search ID) to consume, then it will poll Splunk for status on the prepare job (which will make events for that `SID` available to download using the Web API) until the job is ready.
-Next events will be downloaded in parallel (depending on how many events the `SID` contains) and handed over to a consumer.
+Splunk does not really provide a queue we can consume events from, so we need to fetch events using the Splunk Web API.
+When the Broadway pipeline starts, it will also start a `OffBroadway.Splunk.Leader` process which will poll Splunk for job status of the given `SID`.
+Once Splunk reports that the job is ready to be consumed the `OffBroadway.Splunk.Producer` will start fetching events and passing them through the Broadway system.

+Read the full documentation [here](http://soc.pages.intility.com/off_broadway_splunk).

 ## Installation